MDR vs MSSP: What are they? How do they work?

 Incident Response Built Into the MDR Model

-When threats are identified, an MDR service provider utilizes its own cybersecurity incident response team that can respond to a threat on behalf of the client.
+When threats are identified, an MDR service provider utilizes its own cybersecurity incident response team and threat intelligence that can respond to a threat on behalf of the client.
 Working through endpoint tools, the team can identify the source of the threat back to the root cause.

 Rapid Threat Response Reduces Dwell Time and Mitigates Damage

 As an example, let’s say an attacker gains access to a password and enters through an endpoint.
-The MDR team can shut down that password before the attacker can move laterally through other devices in the system.
+The MDR team is alerted by the endpoint security tool and can shut down that password before the attacker can move laterally through other devices in the system.

 If the attacker entered through other means, systems can be isolated and quarantined before the event can spread or critical data can be compromised.
 Since this team can make an active response on behalf of the client, dwell time is dramatically reduced, and attacks can be stopped before significant damage occurs.